 You don’t want your bird to suffer simply because you made an impulse buy!

-How Much Does a Vet Cost for a Pet Bird?
+How Much Does a Pet Bird Cost at The Vet Cost

 Some bird owners are surprised to learn that their pet needs an initial visit by an avian veterinarian along with regular checkups.